Bagoum/danmokou/docs/articles/AoTSupport.md

 private const string defaultSpellRotator = "pxyz(0,0,lerpback(3, 4, 7, 8, mod(8, t), -220, -160))";
 ```

-Second, make sure that all pattern/dialogue scripts have the extension `.txt` (or change the filter in BakeCodeGenerator:BakeExpressions).
+Second, make sure that all pattern/dialogue scripts have the extension `.bdsl` or `.txt` (or change the filter in BakeCodeGenerator:BakeExpressions).

 Third, put all pattern/dialogue scripts in either the `Assets/Danmokou/Patterns` folder, or a folder that has been added to the `Script Folders` field for the Game Unique References object for your game.
 Below is an image of how the `Script Folders` property is filled out for Spirits in Memetic Paradise.